gagan-j/hamming-code-simulator/readme.md

 1. **Upload image**

-   - Image is drawn to an off-screen canvas.
+   - Image is drawn to a canvas.
    - Pixel data is read using `getImageData`.

 2. **Selection mapping**

-   - Selection canvas has a fixed logical size.
+   - Selection canvas uses the same resolution as the image.
-   - Image is scaled to fit, keeping aspect ratio.
-   - Mouse positions are mapped from screen → selection canvas → original image coordinates.
+   - Mouse positions are mapped from screen → canvas → original image coordinates (1:1).

 3. **Hamming processing**